reverend-billy/lunar-floyd/README.md

 ### Bootloader

 Flashing a dev board with a bootloader `.hex` file only needs to be done once. uVision should not overwrite the bootloader when we flash our application.
-The bootloader contents starts at address 0x0 on the micro's flash so if that gets erased by accident then we must reprogram it.
+The bootloader contents starts at the beginning of ROM (as definied by the micro) so if that gets erased by accident then we must reprogram it.
+To prevent overwriting the bootloader when using Keil, the J-Link Flash Download Settings may be set to erase sectors (rather than full chip) and the address space can be adjusted for each device:
+* XMC1400 Boot Kit - Flash Start: 0x10003000, Flash Size: 0x00030000 (8KB Reserved)
+* XMC4400 Platform2Go - Flash Start: 0x0C00C000, Flash Size: 0x00074000, Cached Flash Start: 0x0800C000, Cached Flash Size: 0x00074000 (48KB Reserved)
+* XMC4800 AWS - Flash Start: 0x0C00C000, Flash Size: 0x00100000, Cached Flash Start: 0x000F4000, Cached Flash Size: 0x000F4000  (48KB Reserved)

 The most recent `.hex` bootloader file for the XMC4400 Platform2Go can be found [here](https://drive.google.com/drive/u/0/folders/1dYsagXs5T2jxb9FgIlXM-XnMNAjgvivO) on Google Drive.